Learning About ICU Staff

 • Pharmacist: Prepares medicines and recommends the best and safest medicines.

 • Social worker or family advocate: Helps patients and their loved ones in the ICU.
-He or she is your guide to the ICU.
+They are your guide to the ICU.
 The social worker helps you understand how the ICU works and handles discharge planning when it's time to go home.
-He or she can also help if you have disagreements with any members of the ICU staff.
+They can also help if you need to communicate better with any members of the ICU staff.

 • Chaplain: Attends to your religious or spiritual needs.
 Most hospitals have a chaplain or spiritual adviser available.
 You can request a spiritual adviser in your own tradition as well.

 • ICU clerk: The administrative assistant for the unit.
-He or she keeps track of everything that goes on in the ICU.
+They keep track of everything that goes on in the ICU.
 This person can be a great contact for you.

 • Cleaning, maintenance, and food service staff: Have special training for the ICU.

-While the staff provides medical care, patients have a support network as well.
-Family and friends are there to give patients the things they can give best: love, hugs, support, and more.
-The patient support team may also help make decisions about patient care.
+While the staff provides medical care, loved ones can provide support.
+They may also help make decisions about patient care.
 The staff knows that this is all new to you.
 They expect you to have questions.
 They will do their best to answer them.

 What else should you know about the ICU staff?

-Know that the hospital staff is well prepared to care for the patients in the ICU.
-They will do everything they can to help.
-If patients need it, they can ask for support from friends and family.
+Know that the ICU staff is highly trained to care for the patients in the ICU.
+They will do everything they can to help patients and families.
 They can also ask the hospital staff about counseling and support.

 How can you best communicate with ICU staff?

-• Moving of the bed because of patient changes on the unit.
+• Moving of the bed, equipment, or machines because of patient changes on the unit.

 • Changes in attending doctor because of staffing rotations.

-If you feel you are having problems with someone who cares for you or your loved one, talk to the ICU social worker or family advocate.
-This person can advise you.
-He or she can also be a mediator.
+If you feel you are having problems communicating with the staff, talk to the ICU social worker or family advocate.
+This person can advise you and help with communication.

 Where can you learn more?